isomerpages/ogp/_about-us/transformation/shawn.md

   * Provided policy support to Care360, including contributing toward establishing a new legal precedent for the mechanism of consent-taking from patients in healthcare institutions

   * Ran HealthTech sprint to enable users from 6 healthcare clusters to initiate new tech workflows in their agencies with OGP products
-quote: The bond that links your true family is not one of blood, but of respect and joy in each other’s life.
+quote: The family – that dear octopus from whose tentacles we never quite escape, nor, in our inmost hearts, ever quite wish to.
 linkedinId: ""

 ---